danrog303/search-algorithms/README.md

 ## 📔 Documentation
 You can find detailed documentation of the project [here on our GitHub Wiki](https://github.com/danrog303/search-algorithms/wiki).
-Unfortunately, Wiki is available only in Polish 🇵🇱.
+Unfortunately, the Wiki is available only in Polish 🇵🇱.